system76/docs/_articles/desktop-environment.md

 ---
 layout: article
-title: Desktop - Change the Desktop Environment
+title: Change the Desktop Environment
 description: >
     Pop!_OS Comes with GNOME by default.
 Follow these instructions to install additional desktop environments.
 keywords: